 Where can we take our foster puppy?

 Once s/he is potty trained and ready, and you’ve passed our certification showing you’re ready as well, s/he can begin accompanying you in public.
 As the puppy grows older and moves through adolescence into adulthood, the places you can take your dog increase.
-The puppy wears a vest that says, “service dog in training,” and in Pennsylvania the law allows these dogs access to the same public spaces a full working service dog is allowed when with a certified handler.
-This dog will spend his/her life with an active person and must be comfortable in any and all situations.
-The more different experiences s/he has, the more successful and well adjusted s/he is when matched with his/her child.
+Our puppies wear vests that say, “service dog in training”, which, by Pennsylvania law, allows them the same access to public spaces as full service dogs.
+Our dogs will spend their life with an active person and must be comfortable in any and all situations.
+The more different experiences they have, the more successful and well adjusted they’ll be when matched with their child.

 Is it okay if we have other dogs in the house?